Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Introduction

-In this work, we develop a predictive single-parameter scaling theory for the efficient scrambling dynamics of maximally chaotic systems and use this to obtain analytical benchmarks for their behavior over all timescales, which we find to be faithfully replicated in a paradigmatic quantum-dynamical process.
-This uncovers universality in the language of a powerful general framework, which relates all statistical details to a single intrinsic parameter \cite{Abrahams1979ScalingDimensions}.
+In this work, we utilize this spectral perspective to develop a predictive single-parameter scaling theory for the efficient scrambling dynamics of maximally chaotic systems and apply this theory to obtain analytical benchmarks for their behavior over all time scales, formalized as spectral chaos bounds.
+This uncovers universality in the language of a general framework that relates all statistical details to a single intrinsic parameter \cite{Abrahams1979ScalingDimensions}.
 Our scaling assumption is simple---we equate the only two invariants of the dynamics under the assumption that the Hilbert space has no further structure, i.e., that the dynamics are invariant under unitary basis changes.
-This ansatz integrates into a single-parameter version of a specific random-matrix ensemble, the Poisson kernel, which has been widely studied in static settings \cite{Hua1963HarmonicDomains, Mello1985InformationProblems, Beenakker1997RandomTransport, Szyniszewski2020UniversalityMeasurements}, but in our scaling theory acquires a dynamical interpretation where it embodies exact self-similarity of the spectral correlations along the complete scrambling dynamics.
-We then make a connection to a second central object of random-matrix theory, the Dyson Brownian motion process \cite{Dyson1962AMatrix}, which similarly shifts its role from being a tool to study the stationary ergodic endpoint, to become a dynamical process in its own right.
-Utilizing exact analytical expressions for the scaling parameter, density of states, and spectral correlation functions, supplemented by numerical results, we find that the spectral data from this process agrees with the scaling theory and recovers its key features, such as the self-similarity of correlations along the flow.
-We contrast this with another unitarily invariant stochastic process, which displays clear deviations from the scaling bounds.
-As our theory manifestly preserves all unitary constraints, it emphasizes the role of functional relations linking the short and long-time dynamics, both in the universal regime as well as deviations away from it, from which we can draw broader conclusions about the approach to ergodicity in complex quantum matter.
+This ansatz integrates into a single-parameter version of a specific random-matrix ensemble, the Poisson kernel, which has been widely studied in static settings \cite{Hua1963HarmonicDomains, Mello1985InformationProblems, Beenakker1997RandomTransport, Szyniszewski2020UniversalityMeasurements} but in our scaling theory acquires a dynamical interpretation, where it embodies exact self-similarity of the spectral correlations along the complete scrambling dynamics.